Skip to main content

 chairperson

-Benjamin Miller, Non Profit Network
+Benjamin Miller, Ontario Nonprofit Network

 Benjamin Miller has worked on the Nonprofit Law Ontario project since 2017 where he has tried to meet the legal needs of nonprofits and charities through clear, practical, and accurate education and information.
 In this capacity, Benjamin has developed and delivered dozens of workshops and answered thousands of nonprofit law questions.
 Benjamin articled with and has worked as a policy officer for the Government of Canada in the past.
 His first book on long-term strategic communications “The 100-Year PR Plan: A Guide for Advocates” was published in January 2021 by Civil Sector Press.
 His other writings on topics ranging from dark money to campus clubs have appeared in publications such as The Philanthropist, Policy Options, University Affairs, Canadian Lawyer, Slaw, and the Globe & Mail.
 Benjamin holds a Juris Doctor and Master of Public Policy from the University of Toronto and a Master of Arts in political theory from the University of Ottawa.